IT24103956/IT2011-Group-Assignment/README.md

 Member 1 (IT24610815): Discretization / Binning

-Member 2 (IT): Encoding Categorical Variables
+Member 2 (IT24104350): Encoding Categorical Variables

 Member 3 (IT24104025): Outlier Detection and Removal